Produced and presented by tarinainanika theatre unit

 "the circular motion of train travel was the perfect metaphor for the alienating experience of modern life"

 tarinainanika is a theatre unit specialising in Corporeal Mime – an artform based on the expressive power of the body.
-Its directors, Kentaro Suyama and Tania Coke, trained and worked for many years in London with the legendary Steven Wasson and Corinne Soum, last assistants of the founder of Corporeal Mime, Etienne Decroux.
-Now based in Tokyo, Kentaro and Tania create, perform and teach Corporeal Mime in venues across Japan.
-This is their first time to share their work back in London after 8 years on the other side of the world.
+Artistic Directors Kentaro Suyama and Tania Coke trained and worked for many years in London with the legendary Steven Wasson and Corinne Soum, last assistants of the founder of Corporeal Mime, Etienne Decroux.
+Now based in Tokyo, we've been performing at festivals and venues across Japan and teaching Corporeal Mime to actors, performers, business people, students and the general public.
+This is our first time to share our work back in London after 8 years on the other side of the world.

 Thursday 23rd to Sunday 26th August 2018 - 7:00pm